Innovation in Action

 What Is the Role of the Community Leadership Council?

-Members of the initial group were selected from a larger, national convening of community leaders because they bring both a deep interest in the Initiative’s objectives and serious concerns about the potential misuse of biological information, especially for children of color or other marginalized groups.
+Members of the initial group were selected from a larger national convening of community leaders because they bring both a deep interest in the Initiative’s objectives and serious concerns about the potential misuse of biological information, especially for children of color or other marginalized groups.
 They are leaders in their own communities, represent a range of experiences, perspectives, and contexts, and contribute critical expertise to the mission of the Initiative.
 Through their deep understanding of neighborhood-level assets and structural challenges, they help ensure that advances in science, practice, and measurement will be used responsibly to empower parents and communities to promote the healthy development of young children.

 Active engagement of community leaders in the measurement development process has highlighted the potential power of mobilizing communities as agents of change for broader programmatic and structural shifts that address underlying drivers of adversity and inequity.
-The empowering potential of scientifically grounded information that is “co-owned” is particularly important for building trust between clinicians and parents in a way that honors family strengths, avoids deficit thinking, and promotes shared decision-making as essential elements in the relational dimension of pediatric practice.
+The empowering potential of scientifically grounded information that is co-owned is particularly important for building trust between clinicians and parents in a way that honors family strengths, avoids deficit thinking, and promotes shared decision-making as essential elements in the relational dimension of pediatric practice.

 “As I learn more about the possible measures that will come out of the work that scientists are leading, I am more and more appreciative of being at the table.
 To be able to discuss with others how families may perceive, react to or be unintentionally harmed by what we hope will benefit them is incredibly important if we wish to truly partner with families on what happens after we and they learn more about any biological evidence/markers found in their children.”

-Pediatric Innovation Initiative Community Leaders
+Pediatric Innovation Initiative Community Leadership Council Members

 Former Medical Director, Young Children’s Health Center, Albuquerque, NM